-The impact on remaining forest cover in these countries is significant due to high deforestation rates that arise in order to meet energy needs of the growing population.
-Traditionally, open fire utilizing the 'three stone' method is the most prevalent method for cooking in low-income households of urban areas in Uganda .
+The impact on remaining forest cover in the country is significant due to high deforestation rates that arise in order to meet energy needs of the growing population.
+Traditionally, open fire utilizing the 'three stone' method is the most prevalent method for cooking in low-income households in urban areas of Kenya.
 This method is quite inefficient and leads to the unsustainable usage of non-renewable biomass in the cooking process.
 The replacement of the traditional 'three-stone' fire method with the new efficient stoves will lead to substantial reduction of biomass usage.
-Based on the methodology AMS-II.G the baseline scenario is different from the existing scenario (above), as the baseline scenario will be the use of fossil fuels for meeting similar thermal energy needs by the households.
+Based on the methodology AMS-II.G, the baseline scenario is different from the existing scenario (above), as the baseline scenario will be the use of fossil fuels for meeting similar thermal energy needs by the households.